 QuickBase lists a choice like this for each user field in the table.
 If you want QuickBase to send the notification to you only when you are the user listed in a specific user field, select this option where the field name is the one you want.

-The user listed in the field name – Sends the notification to all users listed in a particular user or multi-value user field.
+The user listed in the field name – Sends the notification to all users listed in a particular user or list-user field.
 For example, you can let team members know tasks assigned to them have changed (or whatever trigger you choose in the next step).
 To do so, select the option for the "Assigned to" field.

 In the Notify When box, select the appropriate trigger for sending the notification.
 You can send a notification whenever a record is changed.

 In addition to these "record changed" options, you can impose criteria that users must meet to trigger the notification.
 For example, maybe you want to be notified only when a task's Status field is modified.

 To add additional criteria: